 Skip to main content

-Queer Studies Certificate
+Queer Studies Concentration

-Requirements for the Queer Studies Certificate
+Requirements for the Queer Studies Concentration

-The Queer Studies Certificate requires 12 credit hours of coursework (four courses), which include three core courses and one elective.
+The Queer Studies Concentration requires 12 credit hours of coursework (four courses), which include three core courses and one elective.
 This may be taken either within the WGSS Minor or as a stand-alone certificate independent of the minor.
 You may begin the certificate at any time, although we strongly recommend that students begin by first taking WGS 120, and that they complete WGS 292 before enrolling in WGS 392.

 Core courses